Favour-dgreat/Build-a-Gym-Marketplace-with-HTML-and-Solidity/how-to-build-gym-marketplace-with-html-solidity.md

 slug: /tutorials/build a gym marketplace with html and solidity
 ---

-# How to Build a Car Marketplace dapp using React
+# How to Build a Gym Marketplace Dapp with HTML and Solidity

 ## Introduction
 Celo blockchain enables fast, secure, and low-cost financial transactions.
 It is built on top of the Ethereum Virtual Machine (EVM), which is a standardized environment for running smart contracts (self-executing code that can be used to facilitate, verify, and enforce the negotiation or performance of a contract).